sirkibsirkib/axial/README.md

 ```

 On the server-side, the server _identifies_ and _authenticates_ incoming
-client connections with an `Authenticator`* component, and performs a secure
+client connections with an `Authenticator`* object, and performs a secure
 handshake before accepting a newcomer.

 Elements above marked with an asterisk (*) potentially have behaviours defined